sametcopur/treemind/docs/source/algorithm.rst

    **Mathematical Limitations and Practical Considerations**

    1. **Theoretical Foundation:**
-      Although the algorithm produces desired results in practice, it currently lacks formal mathematical proof.
+      Although the algorithm produces desired results in practice, it lacks formal mathematical proof.

    2. **Interpretation of Results:**
       - The differences obtained by subtracting the final expected value are for interpretative purposes only